 So, I'm pretty psyched about Ridley Scott's Prometheus.
 It's a space opera following the crew of the starship Prometheus.
 And unless Scott has lost it, it'll be a thoroughly enjoyable sci-fi adventure.

 I have a thing with sequels: I like continuity.
 Re-casting an actor takes me out of it.
 Sometimes a "movie reboot" is the solution to whatever ailed the old series; other times it's a death-knell to a flawed diamond.
 Turns out there's a third option: the pseudo-reboot.

 JJ.
 Abrams Star Trek (2009) was created in such a way that if you were new to Star Trek, you could disregard 40 years of baggage.
-On the other hand, if you were a trekkie1, the movie gave you a straw to grasp at which would acknowledge those 40 years of continuity.
+On the other hand, if you were a trekkie (( Or trekker, I don't care about the difference. )), the movie gave you a straw to grasp at which would acknowledge those 40 years of continuity.
 Star Trek did the impossible — provide an entry for new movie-goers yet satisfy (the majority) of the trekkies, all the while actually being a good movie!
-I don’t even need to explain to you what exactly Star Trek did to respect the old continuity, that’s the point.
-If you didn’t pick up on it, it’s because you don’t need to worry about it.
+I don't even need to explain to you what exactly Star Trek did to respect the old continuity, that's the point.
+If you didn't pick up on it, it's because you don't need to worry about it.

 Now watch this:

 That's continuity.
 If you want it to be.
 Did you get it?
 You might prefer not to read on.